To Learn More About the Benefits of Advertising with Us: www.hthproject.info

-Hometown Hero Project is dedicated to connecting active and retired military, Police, Firefighters, 1st Responders and Teachers with organizations and businesses who provide resources and services for our Heroes.
+We are dedicated to connecting Veterans, Teachers, Police and Firefighters with businesses and organizations who provide resources and services for our heroes.

 Duty – Just as our heroes answered their nation’s call of duty, we believe it is our duty to preserve their stories for future generations.

 Honor – We believe that our heroes deserve to be honored by all those they protect, educate and liberated.

 Sacrifice – Our heroes have sacrificed so much to secure our liberties, education and safety, and they deserve to be remembered for those sacrifices.

 Preservation – The heroes who have served us in so many ways deserve to have their actions preserved and immortalized.

 OUR GOAL - Educate and raise awareness among the general public about heroes who have served on their behalf by promoting the values of duty, honor, sacrifice and preservation.